 From November 2012 – December 2016, Maartje worked as a postdoctoral fellow at the Wyss Institute / Harvard University in Boston, USA, broadening her supramolecular self-assembly knowledge by crossing borders to the DNA and cell biology world.
 Using DNA as polymer biomaterial she will explore the use of DNA nanostructures as immuno activating compounds and their potential as delivery nano-capsules.
 Her postdoc was funded by two research grants, the Dutch NWO Rubicon fellowship and the Human Frontier Science Program cross-disciplinary fellowship.

 Since January 2017, she is appointed at EPFL as tenure track assistant professor, heading the Programmable Biomaterials Laboratory (PBL), which is affiliated with both the Institute of Materials and the Interfaculty Bioengineering Institute.
-PBL bridges the two institutes with our focus on the development and characterization of new materials using bio-molecules and bioengineering techniques.
-Her quest is to use DNA as a precision engineering tool to unravel the role of spatial organization in multivalent interactions.
+PBL bridges the two institutes with our focus on the development and characterization of new materials using bio-molecules and biophysical analysis techniques.
+Her quest is to integrate DNA-based materials with cellular action in a dynamic reciprocal fashion.